CyberShadow/DBugTests/README.md

 On the first run, it will download the entire Bugzilla database, but on successive runs it will only download incremental updates of the bugs modified since the previous run.

+Run `populate` with the `--rebuild` switch to rebuild the generated local files using the data already previously downloaded.

   [1]: https://www.bugzilla.org/docs/4.4/en/html/api/Bugzilla/WebService.html
   [2]: https://github.com/CyberShadow/Digger